Sumitmaithani/Mango/README.md

 Mango is a ecommerce website UI design with a Admin pannel with all functionality by using React.js, styled-components and recharts.

-# Getting Started with MekaVerse
+# Getting Started with Mango

 `npm i`